hchiam/machineLearning/more_notes/googleMLCrashCourse.md

       - Recommended: large `coefficient` for smaller training data sets or when training and test sets look very different.

 - **logistic regression**: output calibrated to 0-1 range (exclusive) for probability
-  - can be implemented with sigmoid
+  - can be implemented with sigmoid of the output to keep it between 0-1 = 0%-100%.
+    - y' = 1 / (1+e^-z),
+    - where z = b + w1 x1 + w2 x2 + ... wN xN.
-  - loss can't use mean_squared_error but rather LogLoss
+  - loss can't use mean_squared_error but rather LogLoss.
+    - LogLoss = sum[-y log(y') - (1-y)log(1-y')] across data points of (x,y) pairs,
+      - where x are features,
+      - where y is label output is either 0 or 1, and
+      - where y' is the predicted value between 0-1.
   - regularization (see notes above) is very important for logistic regression
   - **_linear_ logistic regression** is very fast and _non-linear_ features can be extracted with feature crosses (see notes above)